 Further information and resources

-Alumina (previously Self Harm UK) is a free online self-harm support group for young people aged 14-19.
+- Alumina (previously Self Harm UK) is a free online self-harm support group for young people aged 11 to 19.

-Self Injury Support offers information and support to women and girls affected by self-harm.
+- Self Injury Support offers support to women and girls affected by self-harm, information and training for all.